Terms and Conditions

 11. Cancellation Policy

 - 11.1.
-Under the Distance Selling Regulations the buyer has a right to cancel their order for any item purchased on the seller’s website at any time before the goods are despatched, or within 7 days of receiving the goods and for a full refund excluding cost of return shipping providing the goods purchased are not “custom” or “bespoke” items and the buyer takes reasonable care of the goods whilst they are in the buyer’s possession.
+Under the Distance Selling Regulations the buyer has a right to cancel their order for any item purchased on the seller’s website at any time before the goods are despatched, or within 7 days of receiving the goods and for a full refund excluding cost of return shipping providing the goods purchased are not “custom” or “bespoke” or “made to measure” items and the buyer takes reasonable care of the goods whilst they are in the buyer’s possession.
 This does not affect the buyer’s statutory rights as a consumer.

 - 11.3.
 The seller will refund the buyer’s payment with 14 days of the goods being returned being subject to clauses 12.1 and 12.2.
 Original delivery charges are non-refundable.